jacksoncougar/Nightshade/README.md

 A linux-terminal script for running a pomodoro timer for the eponymous management technique.

-The defining feature is the use of a visual queue in the form of dimming the screen to signal when to take breaks or return to work.
+The defining feature is the use of a visual cue in the form of dimming the screen to signal when to take breaks or return to work.
 From personal experience with other pomodoro timers, sound or notifications alone can be easily ignored.
 By introducing a visual queue the physically prevents you from